Grow Your Audience and Sales With Targeted Email Campaigns

 1. Understand Your Audience First

-Before you send an email, you are required to know who you’re talking to and what matters to them.
+Before you send an email, you need to know who you're talking to and what matters to them.
 This is the foundation of a successful targeted email campaign.
 Audience segmentation is the practice of dividing your email list into smaller groups based on shared characteristics such as:

 • Demographics (age, gender, location)